VISITING DEAD MAN'S HOLLOW

 A visit to Dead Man's Hollow can be more than just a brisk walk through the fall foliage or a bicycle ride along the Youghiogheny River Trail.
 While in the area, visitors may want to consider touring a one room schoolhouse built in the early 1800s.
 The local specialty shops have made 'treasure hunting' easy by offering an extensive selection of unique collectibles and distinctive giftware.
 Depending on the season, guests can wander throughout the splendors of Pennsylvania's second largest rose garden in Renziehausen Park.
 Last but not least, any of the neighborhood eateries can offer a delicious finish to the day with their signature desserts.
 The best part of combining these suggestions with a visit is that everything is within a fifteen minute drive from Dead Man's Hollow.
 This website would like to encourage visitors to spend the better part of a Saturday discovering all that the area has to offer.

 Geocaching is a widely popular outdoor activity in which participants go on a 'treasure hunt' using Global Positioning Systems, or GPS devices.
 The game is played by using coordinates provided by Geocaching websites to search for hidden storage contains.
-Once a container, or cache has been found, participants can record their visit in the cache's log book.
+Once a cache has been found, participants can record their visit in the log book.
 In addition, caches are often filled with an assortment of novelty items left by those individuals who have already paid a visit to the secret location.
 It is customary for participants to take an item from the cache as long as something of equal or greater value is left in its place.
-Afterward, Geocaching participants are asked to return the cache to its original location for the next visitor to find.
+Afterward, Geocaching participants are asked to return the cache to its original hiding place for the next visitor to find.

 There are several opportunities for individuals to search for hidden caches in the Dead Man's Hollow conservation area and the surrounding communities.
 For more information on Geocaching or to sign up for access to game coordinates, please visit the Geocaching website by using the link provided.